jamesspearsv/libstats/README.md

 This is a personal project to create a reference transaction statics app for use in a public library.
 Similar to a clone of SpringShare's LibAnswers modules.
 ---
+- [x] Set up initial Django project and apps
+- [x] Create database model(s)
-- [ ] Create database models
+- [ ] Create model form in view
-- [ ] Implement model update function
+- [ ] Implement front-end model update function
-- [ ] Implement model read and view function
+- [ ] Implement front-end model read function
-- [ ] Create front end views
 - [ ] Implement user authentication and functions